 The one additional element I didn’t record was how he was feeling.
 And that was only because he couldn’t verbally communicate with a vent tube down his throat!
 It was the quietest he has ever been in his lifetime!

-For the most part I have all my notes on one notepad, but I also have them jotted on paper napkins, the back of grocery receipts and whatever other loose pieces of paper I would dig from my bag to take notes.
+For the most part I have all my notes on one notepad, but I also have them jotted on paper napkins, the back of grocery receipts and whatever other loose pieces of paper I would dig from my bag to take notes to continue regular medical journaling.

 Keeping these notes allowed me to clearly share the majority of each day’s events with all of our family and friends.
 Those notes also now act as a mnemonic device for me as I share with him the sequence of events that he was clueless to, as he was in an induced coma.